Edward-Sadoon/Personal-Mini-Projects/README.md

 # Cool-Python-Projects
-A list of fun python projects that I built over time
+A list of fun python projects that I built and continue to build.